CURRENT ISSUE KJ92: DEVOTION

 Kyoto Journal is an award-winning

-quarterly magazine founded in Kyoto,
+quarterly English magazine founded in Kyoto, Japan,

-presenting cultural insights from
+presenting cultural and historical insights from

 all of Asia since 1987.